Particular/docs.particular.net/nservicebus/outbox/index.md

 The [Microsoft Distributed Transaction Coordinator (DTC)](https://en.wikipedia.org/wiki/Microsoft_Distributed_Transaction_Coordinator) is a Windows technology that enlists multiple local transactions (called resource managers) within a single distributed `TransactionScope`.
 All enlisted transactions either complete successfully as a set or are all rolled back.

-MSDTC uses a very chatty protocol, due to the need for multiple resource managers to continually check on each other to make sure they are prepared to commit their results.
+MSDTC uses a chatty protocol due to the need for multiple resource managers to continually check on each other to make sure they are prepared to commit their results.
 An example of where this works well is a distributed transaction including consuming messages from an MSMQ message queue and storing business data in SQL Server.
 The communication with MSMQ is local and has very low latency, and there are only two resource managers to coordinate, with only one communication path between them.
 Early versions of NServiceBus primarily used MSMQ and SQL Server and systems built with those versions tended to use MSDTC.

-The more resource managers involved and/or the higher the latency between them, the more poorly MSDTC performs.
-Cloud environments, in particular, have much higher latency and the message queue and the data store are probably not even located in the same server rack.
+The more resource managers involved and/or the higher the latency between them, the worse MSDTC performs.
+Cloud environments, in particular, have much higher latency and the message queue and the data store are often not even located in the same server rack.

 The rise of cloud infrastructure and [decline of MSMQ](https://particular.net/blog/msmq-is-dead) have contributed to the overall decline in use of MSDTC in the software development industry.